Shape

 • accesslogging_bucket_tags: A map of key value pairs to associate as tags on the created S3 bucket to store de access logs.

 • disable_aws_client_checksums: When true, disable computing and checking checksums on the request and response, such as the CRC32 check for DynamoDB.
-This can be used to workaround https://github.com/gruntwork-io/terragrunt/issues/1059.
+See #1059 for issue where this is a useful workaround.

 • bucket_sse_algorithm: (Optional) The algorithm to use for server side encryption of the state bucket.
 Defaults to aws:kms.